MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-capacity-command.md

 ---
 # .show capacity command

-Displays an estimated capactity for a specified cluster resource or for all resources in the cluster.
+Displays capactity estimates for data management operations.
 For more information, see [Capacity policy](capacitypolicy.md).

 ## Permissions